pittpv/aztec-monitoring-script/en/README.md

   - keystore.json backup
   - automatic restart of web3signer
   - preview of the staking command before execution
+- Updated the Validator Search and Status Check function (**Option 9**)
+  - **Restored** the validator queue monitoring function
+  - Added a function to delete the validator queue monitoring
 - Minor improvements in main script
 - Minor improvements in monitoring agent script
 - Minor improvements in node installation script